Angus Walters: Family life and his ventures after his life at sea

 Walters had 3 children with his wife Maggie: Gilbert, Bernard and Stewart none of whom became fishermen.
 But his grandson, Wayne Walters, followed Angus to the sea as captain of Bluenose II.

 In 1937, Walters' wife died after a lingering illness.
 In 1938 he met Mildred Butler, the woman who would become his second wife.
 He sailed Bluenose in one final regatta that year, against the American Gertrude L. Thebaud under Captain Ben Pine.
 Walters; Bluenose won three of the five races and both could retire undefeated.
 Walters married his second wife Mildred Butler December 15, 1938.
 Walters retired from sailing, and they started a dairy business in Lunenburg, where Walters became a town councillor.
 In the 1941 election, Walters attempted to enter provincial politics as a Conservative candidate in the dual member Lunenburg County riding, but was defeated.
 In 1955, Walters was among the first inductees into the Canadian Sports Hall of Fame.
 Walter's wife Mildred died at the age of 45 in 1957.

 Bluenose II

-In 1963, the Olands funded the building of an exact replica of the original Bluenose.
+In 1963, the Olands funded the building of a replica of the original Bluenose.
 Many of the builders of the original ship were employed to build the replica.
 Walters helped to drive the symbolic golden spike at the start of construction and was consulted at every stage of the building of the ship.
 The ship was launched on 24 July 1963 before a crowd of 50,000.
 Walters was on board the ship and at the age of 82 took the new ship on its first voyage to the West Indies.